Hollywood & Gaming

 "The culture most of the world consumes was made within about a thirty-mile radius of the same Pacific coastline.
 That's not an exaggeration — it's barely even a simplification."

-And that geographic concentration maps almost perfectly onto corporate concentration.
+That geographic concentration maps almost perfectly onto corporate concentration.
 A handful of massive conglomerates own virtually everything you watch, hear, and increasingly play.

 The Conglomerates That Run Pop Culture

-Five parent companies.
-Between them they own the studios, the broadcast networks, the streaming platforms, the music labels, the theme parks, and — critically — the IP that the entire cultural conversation revolves around.
 You might choose between Netflix and HBO and Disney+, but you're still basically choosing between rooms in the same building.

 Becoming One